mfkimbell/kubernetes-docker-ansible-notes/README.md

 <img width="792" alt="Screenshot 2025-02-19 at 3 20 31 PM" src="https://github.com/user-attachments/assets/f2f07d09-b3dd-4379-80c2-9118e54c4bd8" />

 ### HA-Proxy
+* It's like Kubernetes Ingress, but can do **SSL(TLS) Passthrough** sending unencrypted data in the system, this is not default
 * Not in Kuberenetes by default
 * 🌐 HAProxy is used as an Ingress controller for external HTTP(S) traffic entering the cluster.
 * Handles incoming traffic (service mesh is internal traffic)